 On November 16, 2022, Congress passed the Speak Out Act, S. 4524, prohibiting the enforcement of certain contract provisions that would “silence” people who claim to have suffered sexual assault or sexual harassment.
-President Biden is expected to sign the bill into law soon and it will take effect immediately.
+On December 7, 2022, President Biden signed the bill into law and it takes effect immediately.
 What does this act mean for employers?

 In short, the new law makes it so courts cannot enforce nondisclosure and non-disparagement agreements “relating to disputes involving sexual assault and sexual harassment.”
 Critically, the limitation only applies to nondisclosure and non-disparagement agreements that were signed before a sexual assault or sexual harassment “dispute” arose.

 To illustrate the effect of this law: Typical language in a non-disparagement provision will ask the employee to “agree that you will not at any time make, publish, or communicate any disparaging remarks concerning the Company or its businesses, subsidiaries, or employees.”
 The new law says that a clause like this cannot be used to later to prohibit a person alleging sexual assault or sexual harassment from talking about their allegations.
 (It would also prohibit any other contract provision that has the same effect, i.e., prohibiting a person from talking about allegations of sexual assault or sexual harassment.)

 Unlike, for example, Colorado’s new restrictions on non-compete agreements, the new law does not criminalize or penalize those who attempt to enforce an unenforceable contract clause.
 As a best practice, employers should consider including disclaimers and remembering that such clauses will not protect them from negative publicity in the event an employee makes allegations of sexual assault or sexual harassment.
 While this law does not include other types of harassment; we will be paying close attention to whether lawmakers make moves to broaden these types of employee protections.